-Fig. 16: Lattices with (a) irredundant paths and (b) redundant paths.
+Fig. 23: Lattices with (a) an irredundant path and (b) a redundant path.

-Lemma 2 An irredundant top-to-bottom path of a lattice contains exactly one site from the topmost row and exactly one site from the bottommost row.
+Lemma 3 An irredundant top-to-bottom path of a lattice contains exactly one site from the topmost row and exactly one site from the bottommost row.
 An irredundant left-to-right path of a lattice contains exactly one site from the leftmost column and exactly one site from the rightmost column.

-Proof: All sites in the first row of a lattice are connected through the top plate.
+Proof of Lemma 3: All sites in the first row of a lattice are connected through the top plate.
 Therefore we do not need a path to connect any two sites in this row; such a path is redundant.
 Similarly for the last row.
 Similarly for the first and last columns.

-Lemma 3 An irredundant four-connected path of a lattice contains at most 3 of 4 sites in any 2×2 sub-lattice.
-An irredundant eight-connected path of a lattice contains at most 2 of 4 sites in any 2×2 sub-lattice.
+Lemma 4 An irredundant four-connected path of a lattice contains at most 3 of 4 sites in any $2 \times 2$ sub-lattice.
+An irredundant eight-connected path of a lattice contains at most 2 of 4 sites in any $2 \times 2$ sub-lattice.

-Proof: In order to connect any 2 sites of a 2×2 sublattice with a four-connected path, we need at most 3 sites of the sub-lattice.
-Similarly, in order to connect any 2 sites of a 2×2 sub-lattice with an eight-connected path, we need at most 2 sites of the sub-lattice.
+Proof of Lemma 4: In order to connect any 2 sites of a $2 \times 2$ sub-lattice with a four-connected path, we need at most 3 sites of the sub-lattice.
+Similarly, in order to connect any 2 sites of a $2 \times 2$ sub-lattice with an eight-connected path, we need at most 2 sites of the sub-lattice. $\Box$

-Figure 17 shows examples illustrating Lemma 3.
+Figure 24 shows examples illustrating Lemma 4.
 The lattice in (a) has a four-connected top-to-bottom path.
-This path contains 4 of the 4 sites in the 2×2 sub-lattice encircled in red.
-Lemma 3 tells us that the path in (a) is redundant.
-Indeed, the site marked by \times can be removed.
+This path contains 4 of the 4 sites in the $2 \times 2$ sub-lattice encircled in red.
+Lemma 4 tells us that the path in (a) is redundant.
+Indeed, it is covered by the path achieved by removing the site marked by $\times$ .
 The lattice in (b) has an eight-connected left-to-right path.
-This path contains 3 of 4 sites in the 2×2 sub-lattice encircled in red.
-Lemma 3 tells us that the path to-right path.
-This path contains 3 of 4 sites in the 2×2 sub-lattice encircled in red.
-Lemma 3 tells us that the path in in (b) is redundant.
-Indeed the site marked by \times can be removed.
+This path contains 3 of 4 sites in the $2 \times 2$ sub-lattice encircled in red.
+Lemma 4 tells us that the path achieved by removing the site marked by $\times$ .
+The lattice in (b) has an eight-connected left-to-right path.
+This path contains 3 of 4 sites in the $2 \times 2$ sub-lattice encircled in red.
+Lemma 4 tells us that the path in in (b) is redundant.
+Indeed it is covered by the path achieved by removing the site marked by $\times$ .

-From Lemmas 2 and 3, we have the following theorem consisting of two inequalities.
-The first inequality states that the weight of f_T is equal to or less than the maximum number of sites in any four-connected top-tobottom path.
-The second inequality states that the weight of f_T^D is less than or equal to the maximum number of sites in any eight-connected left-to-right path.
+From Lemmas 3 and 4, we have the following theorem consisting of two inequalities.
+The first inequality states that the degree of $f_T$ is equal to or less than the maximum number of sites in any four-connected top-tobottom path.
+The second inequality states that the degree of $f_T^D$ is less than or equal to the maximum number of sites in any eight-connected left-to-right path.

-Fig. 17: Examples to illustrate Lemma 3.
+Fig. 24: Examples to illustrate Lemma 4.

-Theorem 4 If a target Boolean function f_T is implemented by an $R \times C$ lattice then the following inequalities must be satisfied:
+Theorem 4 If a target Boolean function $f_T$ is implemented by an $R \times C$ lattice then the following inequalities must be satisfied: